walterrowe/magick-frames/README.md

 	{}
 ```

+The `customDroplets` style list is formatted the same as the `presetDroplets` style list and appears directly below it in the CreateStyleDroplets script.

 Carefully follow the instructions inside the CreateStyleDroplets script when adding or modifying style definitions.
+Any formatting errors will prevent the script from running properly.

 - Use "The Easy Way" instructions to recreate all the style droplets including your own custom styles.
 - Use "The Hard Way" instructions to create style droplets of only your custom styles.

-Regardless of how you create them, custom style droplets behave the same as the included styles droplets.
+Regardless of how you create them, your custom style droplets behave the same as the included styles droplets.

 # How Magick Frames Works